kimsama/Unity-QuickSheet/README.md

 Setting up OAuth2 for accessing Google Drive
 ---------------------------------------------
 Google has changed the authentication scheme since May 5, 2015.
 Now it requires OAuth2.
-To set this up visit http://console.developers.google.com , create a new project, enable the Drive API, create a new client ID of type "service account" and download json file.
+To set this up visit [Google Developer Console](http://console.developers.google.com), create a new project, enable the Drive API, create a new client ID of type "service account" and download json file.
 See the **OAuth2 Google Service Account** section on the [Google Spreadsheet Howto](http://kimsama.github.io/googlehowto/) page for more details.

+See [the page](./Doc/Google/OAuth2/aouth2-setting.md) for setting up credentials and getting OAuth2 *`'client_ID'`* and *`'client_secret'`*.

 Tips
 ----